arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"There are over 700 programming languages in existence! 🌈"* 😄
+*"My largest dataset had over 10 million images! 📊"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**